 Students may choose to bring a sack lunch and drink from home.
 Carbonated beverages are not allowed.
 Students may purchase milk or water from the cafeteria.
+If your child brings a snack from home to go with their school lunch, it must be a single serving.
+Students are not allowed to bring large amounts of snacks to accompany a lunch and may NOT share snacks with peers.
+Snack privileges may be taken away if a student violates this policy.
 Parents who wish to eat lunch at school may do so for the adult cost.